masterSmallwood/wikipages/readme.md

 `php main.php 2022-02-01 12 --end-date=2022-02-02 --end-hour=12`

 Keep in mind, that for any results you have not previously generated, the data for each hour will need to be downloaded before results can be generated.
 So providing a large range could potentially take a very long time depending on your internet speed.

+All result files are stored in the `/results` folder.

 ### Discussion:
 #### Explanation